 China and United Arab Emirates spacecraft arrive this week.
 NASA’s rover lands subsequent week on an bold mission to return Mars rocks to Earth.

 The United Arab Emirates’ orbiter reaches Mars on Tuesday, adopted lower than 24 hours later by China’s orbiter-rover combo.
-NASA’s rover, the cosmic caboose, will arrive on the scene every week later, on Feb.
+NASA’s rover, the cosmic caboose, will arrive on the scene per week later, on Feb.
 18, to gather rocks for return to Earth — a key step in figuring out whether or not life ever existed at Mars.

 Each the UAE and China are newcomers at Mars, the place greater than half of Earth’s emissaries have failed.
 China’s first Mars mission, a joint effort with Russia in 2011, by no means made it previous Earth’s orbit.